Sergg99/Charity-Funding/README.md

 ## Summary:

-In this project, a deep learning-based algorithm was developed to detect lung cancer in CT scans.
-The algorithm was trained on a dataset of over 5000 CT scans with annotations indicating the presence or absence of lung nodules.
-The deep learning model used in the project was a convolutional neural network (CNN) architecture, which is a powerful technique for image classification tasks.
-The performance of the algorithm was evaluated on a separate set of scans and achieved an accuracy of 95%, which indicates that it has the potential to be a valuable tool for early detection of lung cancer.
+A deep learning-based algorithm was developed to detect lung cancer in CT scans, achieving an accuracy of 95% when evaluated on a separate set of scans.
+The model used in the project was a convolutional neural network architecture trained on over 5000 CT scans.
+The model's best result was a 72.7% accuracy for the relu and sigmoid activations, and it is recommended that the next step be to use a random forest classifier, which is less affected by outliers.
+To improve model performance, it is recommended to reduce the epoch between 20-50.
+Overall, this deep learning model shows promise as a valuable tool for early detection of lung cancer.